JoseyKinnaman/record_collector/README.md

 ## TO DO LIST
   SEARCH.html.erb
-  - MERGE √

   - adjust the api call for only vinyl (RYAN & ALLISON)
-  - empty 'photo' boxes are showing up, with no albums?
-(RYAN & ALLISON)
   - images need to be situated properly (unformatted, copy from front_end formatting?)
   - my collection page formatting (RYAN, ALLISON & JOZY)
-  - remove username from schema (JOZY)
-  - add bootstrap for buttons (JOZY)

   - nav bar, moving signed in & sign-out to the right hand side (CHEE & ZINFIRA)
   - nav bar, right side doesn't have an end?
 (CHEE & ZINFIRA)